-Joaquín serves Oregon communities on multiple boards and commissions at the local and state levels.
-Twice appointed by Governor Kotek, he serves on the Oregon Disabilities Commission and represents West Salem and Downtown on the Board of Directors for Salem Area Mass Transit (Cherriots).
-He has served on the City of Salem’s Planning Commission, chaired the Human Rights Commission, and sat on the educational equity advisory committee for Salem-Keizer Public Schools.
+Joaquín has served Oregon communities on public and non-profit boards, including Cherriots (Salem Area Mass Transit) and the Oregon Disabilities Commission.
 With nearly a decade in the farmworker justice movement, he has worked as a community organizer with Causa Oregon, non-profit administrator at the Capaces Leadership Institute, and on the Board of Directors for PCUN, Oregon’s farmworker union.

-Now a Dean's Fellow at Stanford University, Joaquín is working on a Ph.D. in history focused on the role of indígena communities from Mexico and Central America in social and labor movements in the Pacific Northwest during the twentieth century.
+Now a Dean's Fellow at Stanford University, Joaquín is working on a Ph.D. in history focused on the role of indígena communities from Mexico and Central America in social and labor movements in the United States during the twentieth century.
 He earned his B.A. from Yale University.

 “[Lara Midkiff] does an excellent, excellent job describing and analyzing the organizations and people at the center of this study, offering a contemporary history of Indigenous migrant communities and politics in Oregon, and addressing topics of much broader (i.e. non-regional) interest including mestizaje, pan-Indigenous coalition building, labor organizing, policing and the deportation state, and more.
 The result is the best study of Oregon’s rural, Indigenous communities I’ve encountered, one that builds upon and significantly updates [Lynn] Stephens’ efforts and that makes clear how important these developments are for hemispheric developments since (roughly) the 1980s.”